Sulzburg/primare_test/README.md

 select.py
 switch.py

-create a subfolder named "images" and put primare.png there

 in number.py, select.py and switch.py replace the IP with the IP of your Primare SP25 Prisma or SPA25 Prisma.
 (SPA25_IP = "xxx.xxx.xxx.xxx" """ enter the IP of your primare device here""")